RobTillaart/ADG728/README.md

 ## Description

+**Experimental**

 Library for the ADG728 8 channel multiplexer.

-Compatible with PCA9548, PCA9548a, PCA9546, PCA9545, PCA9543.

-The library allows you to enable 0 to 7 I2C channels (SDA + SCL) uniquely or simultaneously.
+The library allows you to enable 0 to 7 channels uniquely or simultaneously.
 In fact the ADG728 is therefore a **switch**, although often named a multiplexer.
-A multiplexer is useful if you have
-- multiple identical devices that have a fixed address,
-- a too small address range or
-- if there are address conflicts between different I2C devices.

 The library caches the channels enabled, and if a channel is enabled, it will not be enabled again (low level) to optimize performance.